Key subgroups in the Polish group of all automorphisms of the rational circle: Introduction

-In minimal groups every subgroup is co-minimal.
-So this case is ``too good" in order to answer Question \ref{q:Pest} and Problem \ref{q:main}.
-However, groups with metrizable $M(G)$, perhaps are close to be minimal as the present example of $\Aut (\Q_0)$ hints.
+In minimal groups, every subgroup is co-minimal.
+Thus, this case is too restrictive to provide an answer to Problem \ref{p:main} and Question \ref{q:Pest}.
+However, groups with metrizable $M(G)$, perhaps are close to being minimal as the present example of $\Aut (\Q_0)$ hints.
 Here we treat the presence of an inj-key but not co-minimal subgroup as a kind of minimality property.

+Theorem~\ref{t:counterexample} gives a concrete response to Problem~\ref{p:main}.
+The example was found by examining the geometry of the metrizable universal minimal flow of \(\Aut(\mathbb Q_0)\), following the direction suggested in Question~\ref{q:Pest}.
+The role of Question~\ref{q:Pest} in the present paper is motivational: it leads to the study of stabilizers arising from the natural compactifications of \(\Aut(\mathbb Q_0)\).
+The rational stabilizers provide the desired inj-key but non-co-minimal examples.

+One of the important ingredients in the proof is a theorem of Chang--Gartside \cite[Theorem 8]{CG} about minimum Hausdorff group topologies.
+We also use, as in \cite{GM-UltraHom}, the circular ultrahomogeneity of the relevant actions and the geometric description of certain greatest \(G\)-compactifications via inverse limits of finite circularly ordered sets.
+For instance, if \(G=\operatorname{Aut}(\mathbb Q_0)\) and \(H=\operatorname{St}(q_0)\), then the greatest \(G\)-compactification \(\beta_G(G/H)\) is a circularly ordered metrizable compact space obtained from the circle \(\mathbb T\) by replacing each rational point \(q\in\mathbb Q_0\) by an ordered triple \(q^-,q,q^+\).

-Theorem \ref{t:irrat} provides a partial answer to Question \ref{q:Pest}.
-However, it is an open problem to study Pestov's question in its full generality.
-We believe also that, in general, there are many interesting cases of key (inj-key) subgroups in remarkable geometrically defined topological groups.
+It is an open problem to study Pestov's question in its full generality.
+We believe that, in general, there are many interesting cases of key (inj-key) subgroups in remarkable geometrically defined topological groups (not necessarily responding to Question \ref{q:Pest}).
+See a discussion and open questions in Section \ref{s:Q}.

-0.3 cm \textbf{Acknowledgment.} Many thanks to Menachem Shlossberg for the inspiration while writing the joint work \cite{MeSh-key}, where we introduced key and inj-key subgroups.
-I am grateful to Vladimir Pestov for proposing to examine topological groups with metrizable universal minimal flow as a possible counterexample (see Question \ref{q:Pest}).
+0.3 cm \textbf{Acknowledgment.} Many thanks to Eli Glasner and Menachem Shlossberg for the inspiration while writing joint works \cite{GM-UltraHom} and \cite{MeSh-key} respectively.
+I am grateful to Vladimir Pestov for proposing to examine topological groups with metrizable universal minimal flow as a possible counterexample (Question \ref{q:Pest}).

 \sk